-I then checked the proportion of carcasses handled/examined by the hyena project (Figure 3).
+I then checked the proportion of carcasses handled/examined by the hyena project i.e. when carcasses were dissected by members of the project (Figure 3).
 Again, it’s far from being a perfect indicator, since carcasses can be found by rangers, tourists, staff, vets or other scientists and nonetheless be examined by the hyena project.
 Still, the same pattern appears.

 To further get an idea of whether the patterns we observe in the manuscript could be due to this putative bias, I plotted the latitude and longitude of the carcasses by season, and by affiliation of the person who examined each carcass (Figure 4 below).
 I looked at that because in the manuscript, we show that during the wet season, the carcasses are found further to the south and to the east than during the dry season, supposedly because during the wet season, wildebeest are in the south-east.
 As you can see, during the wet season, the carcasses that were not handled by the hyena project were further south and further east than the carcasses handled by the hyena project.
 It means that these carcasses could be driving the observed patterns to some extent.